|Nutritional Guidelines (per serving)|

-If using premade dough, take it out of the refrigerator about an hour before you start dooking.
-Warming up the dough relaxes the gluten, which means you can stretch it into a pie-shaped more easily.
+- If using premade dough, take it out of the refrigerator about an hour before you start dooking.
+Warming up the dough relaxes the gluten, which means you can stretch it into a pie-shape more easily.

 - While this recipe doesn't require cheese, you may not always prefer the no-cheese approach.
 Just add your favorite dairy-free cheese to add to your pizza.
 After spreading the pizza sauce on the crust, sprinkle the dairy-free cheese evenly but generously on top of the sauce.
 Top with your veggies and vegan meats (if using) and bake away.

 - Whip up a batch of vegan pesto spread it onto the crust and before the pizza sauce or toss the vegetable toppings with pesto before adding to the pizza.